crunnna/blocketing-mod/README.md

 ### 🔄 Toggle Features
 > ```sh
 > /blocketing toggle advancements   # Toggle the sending of advancements to Discord.
+> /blocketing toggle deaths   # Toggle the sending of death messages to Discord.
 > ```

 ---